TysonAndre/lsp-phan/README.md

 Clone this repository, [emacs-lsp/lsp-mode](https://github.com/emacs-lsp/lsp-mode), and [emacs-lsp/lsp-ui](https://github.com/emacs-lsp/lsp-ui) to suitable paths.
 Then add the following settings to your Emacs configuration.
 (TODO: If you also wish to install `lsp-php` for other features such as autocomplete, are multiple language servers for the same language supported?)

+You may need to install all lsp related dependencies if you see errors.
+The API changed recently.

 ```emacs-lisp
 (add-to-list 'load-path "/path/to/lsp-phan/")
 ;*******************************************************************************